degraafm76/zweef.app-powershell-API-wrapper/README.md

 Attention: This wrapper doesn't use the very limited official API (https://documenter.getpostman.com/view/25434528/2s8ZDX5PRi) so any changes in the API will break this wrapper.

+You need powershell 7 or higher to run this wrapper

 # Installation
 1: Download zweefapp.psm1 in a folder of your choice and change the club parameter in the module if needed (default is the club i'm flying > zvc)